 Creates widespread customer 10-digit dialing confusion across the new area code boundary.

-Customers that change to the new area code must contact friends, family business associates and website data bases (credit card, banking, insurance, etc) with the telephone changes.
+Customers that change to the new area code must contact friends, family, business associates and website data bases (credit card, banking, insurance, etc) with the telephone changes.

 More complicated and costly to implement for service providers in their billing, translations and database systems.
 Split requires significant challenges to service provider’s operational support systems and network elements.